crust-firmware/meta/README.md

 CROSS_or1k	 = /path/to/compiler/or1k-linux-musl-
 ```

-Update `Makefile` with the board you are using.
-The following boards are
+Update `Makefile` with the board you are using, or export the `BOARD` variable
-currently supported:

-- Orange Pi Win and Orange Pi Win Plus: `orangepi_win`
-- Orange Pi Zero Plus H5: `orangepi_zero_plus`
+in your shell's environment.
+All boards [supported by Crust][crust-configs] are
+also supported here.

 For example, if you are building the Crust firmware image for an Orange Pi Win,
-`Makefile` should include the following board selection:
+`Makefile` would include the following board selection:

 ```
 # Board selection